Learning intermolecular forces at liquid-vapor interfaces: ANN training methods

-For the water model, an initial ANN was trained using 5000 configurations extracted from a 25 ps AIMD slab simulations and 5000 configurations of bulk water.
-Initially the loss function was optimized to reduce the energy and force error.
-This initial ANN was then retrained by optimizing the virial error in addition to energy and force errors using 500 configurations, followed by an active learning step where approximately 10000 configurations were added to the previous data set and only energy and force error was optimized.
-Those new 10000 configurations were extracted from five 1 ns trajectories generated by an ensemble of 3 ANN models using query by committee.\cite{krogh1995neural} In addition to that, another 2000 configurations from that 5 ns trajectory were used to optimize the virial error.
-These final models gave well correlated force and virial predictions.
+For the water model, an initial ANN was trained using 5000 configurations extracted from a 25 ps AIMD slab simulation and 5000 configurations of bulk water.
+In this first step, the loss function was optimized to reduce the energy and force error.
+The initial ANN was then retrained by optimizing the virial error in addition to energy and force errors using 500 configurations, followed by an active learning step where approximately 10000 configurations were added to the previous data set and only energy and force error were optimized.
+Unlike the dipole model, the reference properties for water configurations are not easy to evaluate, so the active learning configurations were selected using query by committee\cite{krogh1995neural} from five 1 ns trajectories generated by the 3 initial ANN models.
+Finally, another 2000 configurations from the same initial trajectories were used to optimize the virial error.
+The final retrained models gave well-correlated force and virial predictions.